 CM: Anibal Godoy (SJ)

 Lima and the team were a big part of that, but Godoy pulled his weight.
 His passing was both controlled and incisive at times and he didn’t leave either side of the ball unattended.
-The chip shot goal was a thing of beauty in each phase starting with the steal, the off-ball run, and ending with the shot.
+The chip shot goal was a thing of beauty starting with the steal, then the off-ball run, and ending with the shot.

 Honorable Mentions: Sam Cronin (COL), Armando Cooper (TFC), David Guzman (POR)